 - Freeze small portions (about a cup) for up to 3 months; defrost in the fridge overnight.

-Did you make this recipe for romesco sauce?
+Did you make this Romesco Sauce?
 I’d love to know how it turned out!
 Leave a comment and a rating below.

 Romesco Sauce (Vegan, Whole30, Keto)Print Recipe Rate this Recipe Pin Recipe